 “Finally,” he said.
 “Someone who tells me the straight deal!”

 That was when my phone rang.
 I saw it was Segundo’s lawyer friend from New York City.
-I excused myself and stepped out into the hallway to take the call.
+Wiping my eyes, I excused myself and stepped out into the hallway to take the call.

-“Good news!” she said, not bothering with pleasantries.
+“Good news, Kristin!” she said, not bothering with pleasantries.
 “It’s all done.
 You are a free person; the IRS will not bother you anymore.”

 Over the past eighteen months, she’d compiled a case on my behalf, which included a letter from Dr. Peckar – the man responsible for bringing the American Byzantine documentary film into my life.
-In it, he gently laid out the nature of the traumas I’d been through, including divorce and Karen’s death and asked them to show me some compassion.
+In it, he gently laid out the nature of the traumas I’d been through, including my divorce and Karen’s death, asking them to show me some compassion.

-I found it confusing to process this wonderful news within minutes of hearing what amounted to my father’s death sentence.
-As I walked back into the nephrologist’s office, I burst into tears.
+Happy and greatly relieved as I was, I found it difficult to process this wonderful news within minutes of hearing what amounted to my father’s death sentence.
+As I walked back into the nephrologist’s office, I broke down in tears.

 Dad thought they were for him.
 Which, of course, they were.